DataDog/hiring-engineers/answers.md

 ***Is there anything creative you would use Datadog for?***

-I would use Datadog to monitor cities in [Simcity 4](https://en.wikipedia.org/wiki/SimCity_4).
+I would use Datadog to monitor cities in [Simcity](https://github.com/SimHacker/micropolis).

-To give some background, Simcity 4 is one of the hardest city building video games ever made.
+To give some background, Simcity is one of the very first city building video games ever made in 1989.
+The source code of the game was released under the free software GPL 3 license.
 Without proper budget balancing, mayors can be removed from their seat when the city's wallet is at a $100k deficit.
 There are countless ways that mayors can be in a financial deficit.
 A few examples below:

 - power outages
 - water outages